-Another big tip for these types of cravings is to prevent hunger.
 A little bit of planning goes a long way when we are trying to prevent hunger.
-Bringing protein-rich snacks with you throughout the day can be super helpful for this!
+Bringing snacks with you throughout the day, and scheduling regular meal breaks can be super helpful and even necessary!

 A Balanced Plate